nestjs/jwt/README.md

 ## Secret / Encryption Key options

 If you want to control secret and key management dynamically you can use the `secretOrKeyProvider` function for that purpose.
+You also can use asynchronous version of `secretOrKeyProvider`.
+NOTE: For asynchronous version of `secretOrKeyProvider`, synchronous versions of `.sign()` and `.verify()` will throw an exception.

 ```typescript
 JwtModule.register({